phenomecentre/peakPantheR/README.md

 ### Unit testing

 Unit testing is achieved using the `testthat` package.
-By placing all tests in `inst/tests/` and one file in `test/` running them all, unit tests will be run during checks `devtools::check()`.
-In short, if the function is is `fun1.R` the corresponding tests are in `test_fun1.R`, and `run_tests.R` source the required functions and find all matching tests (see [a short introduction here](https://www.r-bloggers.com/unit-testing-with-r/amp/)).
-For more details, see [here](https://journal.r-project.org/archive/2011-1/RJournal_2011-1_Wickham.pdf), [here](http://r-pkgs.had.co.nz/tests.html) and [here (pg.
-35-48)](http://www.is.uni-freiburg.de/ressourcen/algorithm-design-and-software-engineering-oeffentlicher-zugriff/11_softwaretesting.pdf).
+By placing all tests in `testthat/tests/` and `testthat.R` triggering them, unit tests can be run with `devtools::test()` (and will also be run with all checks: `devtools::check()`).
+In short, if the function is is `fun1.R` the corresponding tests are in `test_fun1.R`, and `testthat.R` source the required functions and find all matching tests (for more details see [here](http://r-pkgs.had.co.nz/tests.html) and [here (pg.
+35-48)](http://www.is.uni-freiburg.de/ressourcen/algorithm-design-and-software-engineering-oeffentlicher-zugriff/11_softwaretesting.pdf)).

 > Tests need to run relatively quickly - aim for under a minute.
 Place skip\_on\_cran() at the beginning of long-running tests that shouldn't be run on CRAN - they'll still be run locally, but not on CRAN.